MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 a special kind of integration testing, where the code runs in interaction with other nodes, attempting to simulate real network scenarios.

-In the context of Metal, **[Subnets](../../subnets/README.md)** are a special focus which requires new tooling and support for playing, working and testing with this unique feature of the Metal ecosystem.
+In the context of metal, **[Subnets](../subnets/README.md)** are a special focus which requires new tooling and support for playing, working and testing with this unique feature of the Metal ecosystem.

-The MNR aims at being a tool for developers and system integrators alike, offering functionality to run networks of MetalGo nodes with support for custom node, Subnet and network configurations, allowing to locally test code before deploying to Mainnet or even public testnets like `Tahoe`.
+The ANR aims at being a tool for developers and system integrators alike, offering functionality to run networks of MetalGo nodes with support for custom node, Subnet and network configurations, allowing to locally test code before deploying to Mainnet or even public testnets like `tahoe`.

 **Note that this tool is not for running production nodes, and that because it is being heavily** **developed right now, documentation might differ slightly from the actual code.**